 - ◆ The temperatures of the Reactor Pressure Vessel (RPV) and Primary Containment Vessel (PCV) of Units 1-3 have been maintained within the range of approx. 15-25°C1 over the past month.

 There was no significant change in the density of radioactive materials newly released from Reactor Buildings into the air2.
+It was concluded that the comprehensive cold shutdown condition had been maintained - The values varied somewhat, depending on the unit and location of the thermometer

+For access and injection of

-It was concluded that the comprehensive cold shutdown condition had been maintained. - The values varied somewhat, depending on the unit and location of the thermometer - 2 In December 2019, the radiation exposure dose due to the release of radioactive materials from the Unit 1-4 Reactor Buildings was evaluated at less than 0.00007 mSv/year at the site boundary The annual radiation dose from natural radiation is approx. 2.1 mSv/year (average in Japan).
+2 In January 2020, the radiation exposure dose due to the release of radioactive materials from the Unit 1-4 Reactor Buildings was evaluated at less than 0.00029 mSv/year at the site boundary.
+The annual radiation dose from natural radiation is approx. 2.1 mSv/year (average in Japan)